I actually can't believe it's the fastest three hours in media.

 It's all from the top of my head memory.

-So what does that make him rush?
+So what does that make him, Rush, a political opportunist, right?

-If you want to build a condo high rise in Chicago, there is the Chicago way.
+If you want to build a condo high-rise in Chicago, there is the Chicago Way.

-He's also given money to uh turn coat Republicans, Charlie Christ, uh uh Arlen Spector, uh, both of them turn coaches, and you get on the list, they're all rhinos.
+He's also given money to turn coat Republicans, Charlie Crist, Arlen Specter, both of them turncoats.

 He'll answer these.

-What is your wait a minute now?
+What is your ⁇ wait a minute now.

 Out of the blue here, you're dumping on Trump, and you reminded me of something.

-Tonight's got Al Michaels.
+He's got Al Michaels.

 No, I have nothing against Trump.